 If you do a complete suspension upgrade, your kit should consist of the following components:

-The Kits dedicated for Volkswagen Amarok includes the following components:
+The Kits dedicated to Volkswagen Amarok include the following components:

 - 2 x Front Coil Springs